+The second input string shall be set to the remainder of the frame body of the Association Request frame

-The input keys, the ciphertext, and the AAD shall be passed to the decrypt-and-verify operation specified in 11.11.2.. or if the plaintext indicator does not confirm to the local policy of the APremainder of the
+The input key and the first and second input strings shall be passed to the decrypt-and-verify operation specified in 11.11.2.7.

+If the output from 11.11.2.7 returns a failure or if the plaintext indicator does not confirm to the local policy of the AP, authentication shall be deemed a failure.
+Otherwise, the remainder of the frame body of the Association Request frame shall be set to the transformed second input string resulting from 11.11.2.7.

-The local policy is out of scope of the specification, but could be extremely simple.
-With Option #2 and the for , this policy could stipulate that only the vendor-specific info should be “visible” and remainder encrypted.
+NOTE: The local policy is out of scope of the specification, but could be extremely simple.
+With Option #2 and the special case where one encrypts the entire string, except possibly for vendor-specific information, this policy could stipulate that only the vendor-specific info should be “visible” and remainder encrypted.

-If the output from 11.11.2.6 returns a failure, authentication shall be deemed a failure.
-If the output returns plaintext, the Key-Auth from the decrypted Association frame shall be checked.
+The Key-Auth from the decrypted Association frame shall be checked.
 If it is incorrect, authentication shall be deemed a failure.
 If authentication is deemed a failure, the KCK2, KEK2, KCK, KEK, and TK shall be irretrievably destroyed.
 If authentication is not deemed a failure, the AP shall check the Key-Auth field in the Key Confirmation element.

 For FILS Authentication using a trusted third party, the AP shall construct a verifier as follows: